 Notes

-• If you need to make this recipe ahead of time, I would suggest making the filling and topping separately, then assembling it and baking the casserole right before you plan on serving it.
+- If you need to make this recipe ahead of time, make the filling and topping separately, then assemble and bake the casserole right before you plan on serving it.
 The topping will remain crunchy when reheated if baked or toasted, but it will be at its best when freshly baked.

-• If you noticed that your potatoes are a little stringy/fibrous, you can puree the sweet potato mixture with an immersion blender or a food processor.
+- If your potatoes are a little stringy/fibrous, you can puree the sweet potato mixture with an immersion blender or a food processor.
 I like to do this to get the potatoes velvety smooth – just don’t over-mix it, or the potatoes can get gummy.

 Special Equipment Needeed